frankframework/frank-manual/docs/source/advancedDevelopment/properties/initialization.rst

 Precedence Order
 ----------------

 Each configuration in your ``configurations`` folder has its own set of properties, which you typically put in the subdirectory of that configuration.
-There is exactly one configuration on the classpath, which you best leave empty (see section :ref:`horizonsMultipleFiles`).
+There is exactly one configuration within the deployment on your application server, which typically appears in your ``classes`` folder.
+This configuration is referenced as the classpath configuration.
+You best leave it empty (see section :ref:`horizonsMultipleFiles`).
 It does not have its own property definitions but uses the system properties and classpath properties.
 The system properties and classpath properties are common to all configurations.

 There is a precedence order between the three property sources.
 For each configuration, the order or precedence is as follows: